10 Ways Nature Can Positively Impact Your Brain

 That said, if you suffer from insomnia or hypersomnia, getting more sunshine may help with time.
 This is important as we live in a world powered by technology.
 Our computers, smartphones, and other devices alone can affect our circadian rhythms.
 Powering down our devices and spending more time outside is a key step to better sleep.

-10 Allows us to see the brighter side to things
+Allows us to see the brighter side of things

 Last but not least, immersing ourselves in nature can boost our positivity.
 When we spend our entire day indoors, it can be exhausting.
 For some, it can take a toll on their perception.